juanenmellare/search-with-select-input/README.md

-# search-with-select-input
+# Search with Select - Input Component

-Created with CodeSandbox
+A simple and useful input component with an example of how to implement it.